City Guide for: Blönduós, Iceland

 Glaumbær Turf Farm

-Step back in time at Glaumbær, a beautifully preserved turf farm that offers a fascinating glimpse into Iceland's past.
+Step back in time at Glaumbær, a beautifully preserved turf farm that offers a glimpse into Iceland's past.
 These interconnected turf houses, built into the landscape, showcase traditional Icelandic architecture and living conditions.
-Explore the various rooms, furnished with artifacts from different periods, and imagine life in this remote and challenging environment.
+Explore the various rooms, furnished with artifacts from different periods, and imagine life in this unique environment.
 The site also includes a church and a museum.

 Travel Time